 Be Well Mobile Crisis Response Update

-The Be Well Mobile Crisis Response Team is now on call 12 hours a day, 7 days a week in Newport Beach to respond to mental and behavioral health crises.
+Be Well’s Mobile Crisis Response Team is on call 12 hours a day, 7 days a week in Newport Beach to respond to mental health and behavioral health crises.
 The mobile unit is staffed by mental health specialists and emergency responders, and works closely with the city’s police and fire departments.

 This week the Be Well Team:

-- Transported two people to the shelter at the Costa Mesa Bridge.
+- Transported two people to the Costa Mesa Bridge Shelter for admission.

 The City of Newport Beach is providing a comprehensive response to address homelessness through a coordinated effort of city employees, contractors, partner agencies and nonprofit groups.